Kocal/kocal.github.io/_posts/2020-01-02-generate-pdfs-on-amazon-aws-with-php-and-puppeteer.md

 ## How to generate a PDF?

-We don't wanted to use [wkhtmltopdf](https://wkhtmltopdf.org/)/[KnpLabs/KnpSnappyBundle](https://github.com/KnpLabs/KnpSnappyBundle), because we had enough issues in the past to install and use it (missing shared Linux libraries, crash when SSL errors, the render is not _predictable_ and can be different of what Chrome renders ...).
+We didn't want to use [wkhtmltopdf](https://wkhtmltopdf.org/)/[KnpLabs/KnpSnappyBundle](https://github.com/KnpLabs/KnpSnappyBundle), because we had enough issues in the past to install and use it (missing shared Linux libraries, crash when SSL errors, the render is not _predictable_ and can be different of what Chrome renders ...).

 Instead, we thought about using [Puppeteer](https://github.com/puppeteer/puppeteer) and [Browsershot](https://github.com/spatie/browsershot).
 Puppeteer is a **Node.js** library which profides an API to control **Chrome**, and Browsershot is a nice PHP wrapper around Puppeteer.